Michael-Brodsky/PG/src/readme.md

 ### lib

-A collection of scientific, engineering and mathematical functions.
+A collection of scientific, engineering, mathematical and miscellaneous functions.